Skip to main content

 1

-Analysis of international, regional and national law and policy on cultural heritage, including the Oxford Handbook on International Cultural Heritage Law (2020) (edited by Francesco Francioni and Ana Filipa Vrdoljak) and Oxford Commentary on the 1970 UNESCO and 1995 UNIDROIT Conventions (forthcoming) (edited by Ana Filipa Vrdoljak, Andrzej Jakubowski and Alessandro Chechi)
+Analysis of international, regional and national law and policy on cultural heritage, including the Oxford Commentaries on International Cultural Heritage Law edited by Francesco Francioni (EUI and Institut de droit international) and Ana Filipa Vrdoljak (UTS)

 2

-Indigenous peoples and cultural heritage Larissa Behrendt (Jumbunna Institute), Dalee Sambo Dorough (Inuit Circumpolar Council), Phil Gordon (Australian Museum), Ana Filipa Vrdoljak (UTS), and Raquel Zonia Yrigoyen Fajardo (IIDS)
+Indigenous peoples and cultural heritage (Larissa Behrendt (UTS Jumbunna Institute), Dalee Sambo Dorough (UN Expert Mechanism on the Right of Indigenous Peoples), Phil Gordon (Australian Advisory Committee for Indigenous Repatriation), Robynne Quiggin (UTS), Ana Filipa Vrdoljak (UTS), and Raquel Zonia Yrigoyen Fajardo (IIDS))

 3

-Women and Girls and Cultural Heritage Janet Blake (Shahid Beheshti University), Patricia Conlan (University of Limerick), Yvonne Donders (University of Amsterdam), Lynn Meskell (Stanford University), Farida Shaheed (Shirkat Gah), and Ana Filipa Vrdoljak (UTS)
+Women and Girls and Cultural Heritage (Janet Blake (Shahid Beheshti University), Patricia Conlan (University of Limerick), Yvonne Donders (University of Amsterdam and UN Human Rights Committee), Lynn Meskell (University of Pennyslavania), Farida Shaheed (UN Special Rapporteur on the Right to Education), and Ana Filipa Vrdoljak (UTS))

 — Work with us